farookphuket/archlinux_my_config/README.md

 > but for now the use is

 - left click by tab 1 finger will act like do left click
-- right click by tab 3 fingers will show the right click menu
+- right click by tab 2 fingers will show the right click menu

 ### ============= setup bluetooth
 > just follow this tutorial here.
 > `https://www.jeremymorgan.com/tutorials/linux/how-to-bluetooth-arch-linux/`
-> but until now I still cannot make my bluetooth device auto start I don't why?